MhmdRhm/weather-web-app/README.md

 ## Installation
 1. git clone https://github.com/mhmdrhm/weather-web-app.git
 2. cd weather-web-app
-3. npm install (to install all project's dependencies)
+3. npm install (to install all of the project's dependencies)
 4. open a terminal
 5. mongorestore ./dump